alf-tool/alf-core/README.md

 *everytime* a relational operand is expected, everytime!
 Symbols are magically resolved from the environment, which is wired to the examples by default.

-You can simply execute such expressions with alf command line itself (the three following invocations will return the same result):
+You can simply execute such expressions with the alf command line itself (the three following invocations return the same result):

     alf examples/minus.alf | alf show
     alf show minus